 Vitamin E: The Protector of Oral Tissues

 Vitamin E often takes a backseat to vitamins A, D, and K2 in discussions of tooth development, but it plays a quietly crucial role in oral health.
-Unlike the others, vitamin E doesn’t play a direct role in building the tooth or bone.
-Instead, vitamin E acts as a protector and maintenance worker: it helps safeguard your child’s mouth at the cellular level, ensuring the gums, cheek lining, and even the teeth’s support system stay healthy and free from excessive inflammation.
+Unlike the others, vitamin E doesn't play a direct role in building the tooth or bone.
+Instead, vitamin E acts as a protector and maintenance worker: it helps safeguard your mouth at the cellular level, ensuring the gums, cheek lining, and the teeth's support system stay healthy and free from excessive inflammation.

 Antioxidant Shield for the Mouth